bas080/furver/CONTRIBUTING.md

 export PORT=8999
 npx furver server ./example/api.mjs&

+# And spawn one for the getting-started examples
+npx furver server ./example/getting-started.mjs --port 5000&

 # Could use pinging instead to wait for the server to start.
 sleep 4